MichaelC-dev/MichaelC-dev/README.md

 ## Philosophy

-I enjoy understanding not just *how* software works, but *why* it works.
-Whether it's backend infrastructure, operating systems, programming languages, or distributed computing, I'm always looking for new opportunities to deepen my understanding and build systems that solve interesting problems.
+I'm interested in *why* software works.
+Whether it's backend infrastructure, operating systems, programming languages, or distributed computing, I'm always looking for new opportunities to deepen my understanding, and build systems that solve interesting problems.

 📫 Feel free to explore my repositories and connect with me through GitHub.